Blackmill/book-club/README.md

 You can see where we're up to in the issues: https://github.com/Blackmill/book-club/issues

-See you Tuesdays, at 12pm Melbourne time: https://whereby.com/blackmill
+See you Wednesdays, at 12pm Melbourne time: https://whereby.com/blackmill